Stellantis' AI strategy targets $22.6b in revenues by 2030

 Stellantis’ embrace of AI and expansion of software-enabled vehicles is part of a broad transformation in the auto industry, with a race toward more fully electric and hybrid powertrains, more autonomous driving features and increased connectivity in automobiles.

-Stellantis, which was formed from the combination of PSA Peugeot and FCA Fiat, said the software integration would seamlessly integrate into customers lives, with the capability of live updates providing upgraded services over time.
+Stellantis, which was formed from the combination of PSA Peugeot and FCA Fiat Chrysler, said the software integration would seamlessly integrate into customers lives, with the capability of live updates providing upgraded services over time.

 New products will include the possibility to subscribe to autonomous driving features, purchase usage-based car insurance or even increase the power of the vehicle with a tune-up to add horsepower.